MonolithProjects/ansible-github_actions_runner/README.md

     - role: monolithprojects.github_actions_runner
 ```

 In this example the Ansible role will deploy (or update) the GitHub Actions runner service (version 2.165.2) and register the runner for the GitHub repo.
 Runner service will run under the user `runner-user`.
+Runner will be registered with two labels.
-The runner service will be *stopped*.
+The runner service will be *stopped* and disabled.

 ```yaml
 ---